Laurel Heights, New Jersey

-Laurel Heights is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Laurel Heights is a census-designated place (CDP) located in Cumberland County, in the U.S. state of New Jersey.
 It is in the northern part of the county, in the southwestern part of Upper Deerfield Township, 2 mi north of Bridgeton, the county seat.
 It is bordered to the west by the community of Sunset Lake.

 Laurel Heights was first listed as a CDP prior to the 2020 census.

 Demographics

+Laurel Heights was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 380.

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).